 The Catholic Church does indeed teach the priesthood of all believers.
 The teaching originally appeared in the Old Testament in the book of Exodus and was quoted in several places in the New Testament, and yet it did not cancel out the special office of temple priest.

 Now if you obey me fully and keep my covenant,

 Addressing priests as Father

 This was not a major issue for me, but I did roll my eyes and wonder, "of all the titles available to Catholics, why did they have to use that one and throw up an unnecessary roadblock?"
 I mean, wasn't Jesus very clear on this point?

-And do not call anyone on earth 'father,' for you have one Father, and he is in heaven.
+And do not call anyone on earth 'father,'

 Most people probably don't give this curious Bible passage much thought and just assume that whatever else it might mean, it proves that Catholics are wrong.